rgvlee/EntityFrameworkCore.Testing/README.md

 ### FromSql with SQL/Parameters
 The following example shows how to specify a result for a specific FromSql invocation.

-String matching (sql and individual parameter name/value) is case insensitive.
+String matching (SQL and individual parameter name/value) is case insensitive.
 Additionally you do not need to provide every parameter, just set up what you need to make your result matching distinct.

 In the example I've left out the stored procedure schema name and I'm only specifying one of the parameters.